jaames/iro.js/docs/colorPicker_api.md

 ### `color:afterUpdate`

-Fired after the color picker UI has reacted to the selected color changing.
+Fired after the color picker UI has reacted to the selected color update.
 The selected color cannot be modified at this stage, otherwise it will cause infinite update loops.

 ### `color:change`